MikolajKolek/Steamworks.NET-arm64/README.md

 _Steamworks.NET_ was designed to be as close as possible to the original C++ API, as such the documentation provided from Valve largely covers usage of _Steamworks.NET_.
 Niceties and C# Idioms can be easily implemented on top of _Steamworks.NET_.

-_Steamworks.NET_ fully supports Windows (32 and 64 bit), OSX, and Linux.
+This fork of _Steamworks.NET_ gives it compatibility for Windows, OSX, and Linux on arm64 machines.
 Currently building against Steamworks SDK 1.53a.
+The changes made to port to arm64 are based on the following pull request: https://github.com/tModLoader/tModLoader/pull/2639

 * Author: [Riley Labrecque](https://github.com/rlabrecque)
 * License: [MIT](https://www.opensource.org/licenses/mit-license.php)